 The colour scheme we have selected lends itself perfectly to the popular Scandinavian lifestyle looks lagom and hygge, making it a perfect choice if you are looking to create an aesthetic that is modern yet classic.

 Beech worktops have a warm, pink hue that makes them perfect for pairing with either pastels or bolder accent colours.
 Dix Blue contains a good measure of green tones that add warmth, and make for an inviting, slightly vintage appeal.
 This Farrow & Ball colour has enough strength to not look washed out against beech, whilst being understated enough not to draw too much attention away from the beautifully distinctive grain pattern of the timber.
 Alternatively, Picture Gallery Red is a bolder colour choice that rivals the blushing tones of beech for a more contemporary kitchen colour scheme.

 Perfectly pale maple worktops are a sophisticated worktop choice.
-These timber tops are effortlessly refined, and can be complimented by deep crimson colours like Incarnadine, which radiates a certain degree of European elegance.
+These timber tops are effortlessly refined, and can be complemented by deep crimson colours like Incarnadine, which radiates a certain degree of European elegance.
 Conversely, you could opt for Pitch Blue to cool down a hot kitchen, or generate a trendy nautical aesthetic.